quicwg/multipath/draft-ietf-quic-multipath.md

 Even when the multipath extension is used, migration can happen.
 E.g. the client's source port and/or IP address may change due to changes in network topology or address mappings, such as caused by NAT rebinding.
-In this case the server performs path validation (see {{Section 9 of QUIC-TRANSPORT}}) and both peers are expected to use new connection IDs during this process.
+In this case the server performs path validation (see {{Section 9 of QUIC-TRANSPORT}}).

-Even is the path validation is caused by a migration event, when the multipath extension is used, the endpoint treats the receipt of a PATH_CHALLENGE frame as a new path and also initiates path validation to open the path.
-This is important to ensure
-that both peers have the same view on the number of active paths.
-However, this also implicitly means that every migration event will cause a congestion control reset, even if e.g. only the source port changed.
-Further, if the old path after a migration event is not usable anymore, with the multipath extension the endpoint might send a PATH_ABANDON frame to close the path.
+Moreover, {{Section 5.1.2 of QUIC-TRANSPORT}} indicates that an endpoint can change the connection ID it uses for a peer to another available one at any time during the connection.
+As such a sole change of the Connection ID without any change in the address does indiacte a path.

+If an endpoint uses a new Connection ID after an idle period and a NAT binding leads to a 4-tuple changes on the same packet, the receiving endpoint may not be able to associate the packet to an existing path and will therefore consider this as a new path.
+This leads to an inconsistent view of open paths at both peers, however, as the "old" path will not work anymore, it will be silently closed after the idle timeout expires.

 {{Section 9.3 of QUIC-TRANSPORT}} allows an endpoint to skip validation of a peer address if that address has been seen recently.
 However, when the multipath extension is used and an endpoint has multiple addresses that could lead to switching between different paths, it should rather maintain multiple open paths instead.
-Otherwise switching paths without path validation could cause an inconsistent view of open paths at both peer.

-Moreover, {{Section 5.1.2 of QUIC-TRANSPORT}} indicates that an endpoint can change the connection ID it uses for a peer to another available one at any time during the connection.
-As such a sole change of the Connection ID without any change in the address does open a new path.

 # New Frames {#frames}